GEAPS Exchange Education Sessions

 Because of this unique perspective, he urged managers to take responsibility for establishing a “culture of safety” in their grain operation.
 Here’s a quick review of some of his recommendations and reminders:

 - Develop and implement an employee-training program.
-At the very least it must cover recognition and preventive measures for hazards related to dust accumulations.
+At the very least it must cover:

 Though likely better than last year, 2013 could be our fourth straight year of below-trend yields, suggested Dr. Elwynn Taylor, Iowa State University climatologist and agronomist during his presentation, “Drought and Its Impact on Worldwide Grain.”

 If the United States is back in a pattern of more volatile weather and potential for severe weather, there’s more crop risk.
 The trend line for corn yields is an increase of 2 to 2.5 bushels/acre every year.
-Before 2010, Iowa corn growers had six years above trend line.
+Before 2010, Iowa corn growers had six years above trend line — the longest in history for that state.
 For the past three years, yields were below trend — 20% below in 2012.